UEFA Futsal Euro 2022

 The 2022 UEFA Futsal Championship, commonly referred to as UEFA Futsal Euro 2022, was the 12th edition of the UEFA Futsal Championship, the international futsal championship organised by UEFA for the men's national teams of Europe.
 It was hosted for the first time in the Netherlands.

 This is the first tournament to be held on a four-year basis and featuring 16 teams, as the competition was previously played every two years and included 12 teams since 2010.
-It took place between 19 January and 6 February 2022.
+It took place between 19 January and 6 February 2022, in the cities of Amsterdam and Groningen.
+The teams practiced for the competition in Wildervank and Rotterdam.

 Portugal won their second title in a row after defeating Russia in the final 4–2, thus becoming the second national team, after Spain, to successfully defend the title.

 Host selection

 The bidding procedure for hosting was launched on 12 October 2018, with a deadline of 21 January 2019 to express their interest in hosting.
 Seven associations expressed an interest in hosting:

 The final proposal had to delivered with the bid dossier by 30 May 2019 at the latest, and UEFA received three bids: